WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

+To send a request with the POST request body `''` to the url registered for `buyer` when a user click happens:
 ```
 window.fence.reportEvent({
   'eventType': 'click',
   'destination':['buyer']
 });
 ```

 Note `window.fence` here is a new namespace for APIs that are only available from within a fenced frame.
 In the interim period when FLEDGE supports rendering the winning ad in an iframe, `window.fence` will also be available in such an iframe.